felixeye/felixeye.github.io/Metagenomics1511/tutorials/sc_genome_assembly.md

 ---
 layout: default
-title:  'Single Cell Genomics Tutorial (1 - 3)'
+title:  'Single Cell Genomics Tutorial'
 ---

-# Introduction: Single Cell Genomics Tutorial (1 - 3)
+# Introduction: Single Cell Genomics Tutorial

 Single cell genomics is an emerging technology that allows one to explore the genome sequence of individual cells.
 During this tutorial you will work with real single cell genome data from a single cell that was isolated from a hot spring in Yellowstone National Park (USA).